jayeshparashar/Keep-it-simple-/README.md

 # Keep-it-simple-
-Some simple quantum facts, Implemented in qiskit
+Some Quantum computing concepts and facts, simplified and Implemented in qiskit